JonnoB/rSETSe/README.md

  1. Open R/Rstudio and ensure that devtools has been installed
  1. Run the following code library(devtools); install_github("JonnoB/rSETSe")
  1. Load the package normally using library(rsetse)
- 1. All functions have help files e.g ?SETSe_auto
+ 1. All functions have help files e.g ?setse_auto

 The package can also be downloaded or cloned then installed locally using the install function from devtools.